wayofdev/laravel-package-tpl/README.md

 * This package is equipped with a set of ready-to-use issue templates to streamline contributions and issue reporting.

-  You can find these templates organized in the `.github/ISSUE_TEMPLATE` directory.
+  You can find these templates organized in the [`.github/ISSUE_TEMPLATE`](.github/ISSUE_TEMPLATE) directory.

 ### → Miscellaneous

-- Support for PHP 8.2 and Laravel 10.x/11.x.
+- Support for PHP 8.2+ and Laravel 10.x/11.x.
-- Configured autoload and autoload-dev for optimal namespace management.
+- Configured `autoload` and `autoload-dev` for optimal namespace management.

 <br>